The-Lammert-Lab/tinnitus-reconstruction/docs/index.md

 # Tinnitus Project

+This project works to develop a method for characterizing the sounds experienced by tinnitus patients with potential for characterizing a wider range of sounds than currently possible.
+The approach is based on reverse correlation, an established behavioral method widely used in psychophysics for unconstrained characterization of internal perceptual representations.

 ![](Midjourney_logo3.png)

-This project works to reconstruct high-dimensional representations of tinnitus using reverse correlation and compressed sensing.

-# Why?

-Tinnitus is painful and bad and so are current methods of identifying the sounds.